Friday, March 3, 2023

 It was late afternoon by the time we got checked in and went back out to the city.
 It was too late to go up to the Acropolis, so we opted to walk around the Plaka.
 That's the neighborhood immediately below the Acropolis and is famous for its shopping, churches, and old-world sidewalk restaurants.
 It was only a short walk from the hotel, so we didn't bother with a taxi.

 We stumbled across a small park that had a beautiful view of a hill across the city.
 We weren't sure what it was, but it was very striking so I got a picture.
-After some web searches, it turned out to be Mount Lycabettus, the highest point in the city.
-There's a small church at the top and you can either climb up to it or ride up in a funicular up, but we did neither on this trip.
+A quick search revealed it to be Mount Lycabettus, the highest point in the city.
+There's a small church at the top and you can either climb up to it or ride in a funicular, but we did neither on this trip.

 After dinner we headed West toward Monastiraki Square.
-We left the Plaka and entered other historic neighborhoods filled with ruins.
+We left the Plaka and wandered into other historic neighborhoods dotted with ruins.
 We saw a lot of college age kids walking the streets in groups.
-It seemed a bit odd to have so many out and about.
-I figured they'd be at dance clubs or bars, not walking through touristy areas, and why so many?
+It seemed odd — so many young people wandering the tourist streets rather than heading to bars or clubs.

 We stopped to take pictures at a cool looking octagonal tower.
 It turned out it was an ancient weather tower with sundials and other things on it.
-It was cool to see the tower with the Acropolis behind it all lit up.
+It was striking to see the tower with the floodlit Acropolis behind it.
+It was the first time I really felt the ancient age of Athens.
+These buildings have been here for TWO AND A HALF THOUSAND YEARS!!
+I remember just staring and trying to comprehend what that meant.
+Even now, I still don't fully comprehend that much time.

 We couldn't go into any of the historical ruins, but we peeked in at a lot of them to get a feel for what we would do in the coming days.